Vacuum polarization corrections to hyperfine structure in many-electron atoms: Introduction

 \section{Introduction}

-The importance of quantum electrodynamics (QED) radiative corrections in many-electron heavy atoms has been firmly established ~\cite{Sushkov2001,Johnson2001,GingesCs2002,Milstein2002,*Milstein2002a,*Milstein2003,Kuchiev2002a,*Kuchiev2002b,*KuchievQED03, Sapirstein2003a,ShabaevPRL2005,FlambaumQED2005,Sapirstein2005,Shabaev2013,Ginges2016_lamb-shift,Ginges2016_VP,Fairhall2023}.
+The importance of quantum electrodynamics (QED) radiative corrections in many-electron heavy atoms has been firmly established ~\cite{Sushkov2001,Johnson2001,GingesCs2002,Milstein2002,*Milstein2002a,*Milstein2003,Kuchiev2002a,*Kuchiev2002b,*KuchievQED03, Sapirstein2003a,ShabaevPRL2005,FlambaumQED2005,Sapirstein2005,Shabaev2013,Ginges2016_lamb-shift,Ginges2016_VP,Tupitsyn2016,Fairhall2023,Kozlov2024}.
 Atomic structure theory has reached the level of accuracy where QED contributions should be considered in the evaluation of a number of heavy-atom properties and effects.
 This includes in low-energy precision studies of physics beyond the standard model, most notably atomic parity violation, for which atomic calculations form a critical part~\cite{GingesRev2004,Safronova2018}.
 The testing and development of state-of-the-art atomic theory relies on the availability of measured properties to benchmark against.
 Of these, the hyperfine structure provides a unique test in the nuclear region, where the weak interaction acts.
 For this, an accurate account of QED corrections to the hyperfine structure is needed~\cite{Ginges2017}.
-It is also enabling in other areas of fundamental physics, including in the determination of nuclear magnetic moments for radioactive isotopes through comparison of theoretical and experimental hyperfine structure values~\cite{RobertsFr2020}.
+It is also enabling in other areas of fundamental physics, including in the determination of nuclear magnetic moments for radioactive isotopes through comparison of theoretical and experimental hyperfine structure values~\cite{RobertsFr2020}, and in probing the distribution of nuclear magnetization (see, e.g.,~\cite{Skripnikov2020,Sanamyan2023}).
 While there is some, though limited, data available for QED corrections to the hyperfine structure in heavy atoms~\cite{SapCheng2003_mlvp_ns,SapCheng2006_mlvp_np1/2,SapCheng2008_mlvp_np3/2,Ginges2017}, the influence of many-body effects has not been considered.